 - Stihl 36V: Steel

 Single Point Height Adjustment

 Single-point height adjustment means you can adjust all four wheels at one time.
 It makes adjustments easier, but the reality is that most of us will set it once and change it very little over the course of the lawn mower’s life.

-The downside is that for some battery-powered lawn mowers, single-point height adjustments introduce extra flex that’s not there on four-point adjustments.
+The downside is that for some cordless lawn mowers, single-point height adjustments introduce extra flex that’s not there on four-point adjustments.
 It’s one of the reasons you see commercial gas lawn mowers stick with a four-point design.

 - Craftsman 60V: 1-point